 A key implication, I believe, is that organizations need to pull back and look at the full range of educational options they offer and consider the broader learning conversations to which they connect.

-Are the seminars, Webinars, and conferences you offer isolated events, or do they tie tightly into a broader vision for how and where you hope to lead your members?
+Are the seminars, Webinars, and conferences you offer isolated events, or do they tie tightly into a broader vision for how and where you hope to lead your audience?

 For additional thoughts, see: